isullivan/LSST-DCR/references/README.md

 	* Primarily measured effects of DCR on shape measurements (2nd moments); code can be used to estimate 1st moments for a given SED.
 [Preliminary code](https://github.com/isullivan/LSST-DCR/tree/master/code/notebooks).
+3. Chambers (2007).
+    * Updated summary of astrometric transformations including DCR.
+    * Estimated astrometric accuracy in Pann-STARRS of 1 mas.
+This assumes accurate atmospheric characterization for each field from sky probes (atmospheric absorption).
+	* **Recommendations**:
+      - Understand these transformations.
+Suggestion is that C code exits somewhere in the Pan-STARRS codebase, but I could not find it.